eiji03aero/mash/README.md

       - user posts something
       - user can create thread
       - can subscribe to thread

 - auth-service

 - filesystem-service
-  - create SystemProfile and refactor related codes in File and Directory
   - deal with types on CIFile and CIDirectory
-  - models
-    - File
-    - Directory
-    - SystemProfile
 ```